FritzTheCat9/FreakFightsFan/README.md

 ## Project status

 Web Api and Blazor frontend are working.
-Im currently adding more features and improvements.
+I am currently adding more features and improvements.

 Planned features and updates: